Paoli Dam: 2009–2011

 In 2009 Dam appeared in seven Bengali films, and came into focus with the success of Kaalbela (directed by Goutam Ghose).
 Based on a Bengali novel by Samaresh Majumdar, the film's background was the Naxalite movement of the 1980s.
 Dam played Madhabilata, the girlfriend of a young Naxalite leader, and her performance was praised.
 In its review, The Times of India appreciated: "Pauli, who plays Madhabilata with such integrity that the pain in her eyes and the romance in her voice charms viewers to believe that she has it in her to lend her face to everything that Madhabilita has epitomised".
 In an interview, Dam said the film was a "turning point" in her career: "Everybody needs a platform – Kalbela gave me the platform.
 I had to prove myself".
 Her other six films released that year were Hochchheta ki, directed by Basu Chatterjee; Jamai Raja, directed by Swapan Saha; Box No. 1313; Mallick Bari; Shob Charitro Kalponik, directed by Rituparno Ghosh and Tinmurti.

 In 2010, Dam appeared in eleven Bengali films, including Tara (directed by Bratya Basu), Takhan Teish (directed by Atanu Ghosh), Moner Manush (directed by Goutam Ghose), Kagojer Bou (directed by Bappaditya Bandyopadhyay) and Banshiwala (directed by Anjan Das); five of the eleven are unreleased.
 Moner Manush was Dam's second film with Ghose; in this film she played Komli, a Baul.
 In its review, The Times of India found Dam making "sincere efforts in portraying the role of Kamli".
 The actress later said in an interview that she learned a great deal from working with Ghose.

 In 2011, Dam appeared in Chatrak, directed by the Sri Lankan Vimukthi Jayasundara.
-The actress played Paoli, a Bengali girl, and the film triggered controversy in India when an explicit unstimulated no-body-double sex scene with Dam and Anubrata Basu was leaked on the Internet.
+The actress played Paoli, a Bengali girl, and the film triggered controversy in India when an explicit unsimulated no-body-double sex scene with Dam and Anubrata Basu was leaked on the Internet.